 It is not surprising that younger people have a limited view of what it is like to be old.
 They don’t see the majority of us!
 Our worlds dont overlap.
-Whilst they are at work , we are out at Yoga classes and Book groups or raising our adrenaline playing Golf, Bingo, Tennis or Bridge : if we aren’t doing almost full time volunteering.
+Whilst they are at work , we are out at Yoga class or raising our adrenaline playing Golf, Bingo or Bridge : if we aren’t doing almost full time volunteering.
 Thousands and thousands of hours of Community work are done by us Oldies.
 Babysitting …you can go on and on.

 But Doctors and younger people aren’t out there to see us are they?
-All they tend to see is the frail elderly lady slowly negotiating the crossing!
+All they tend to see is the frail elderly lady in a clinic or slowly negotiating a crossing!

 Yet if you go into the Countryside during the week you will almost inevitably meet gaggle after gaggle of silver haired walkers having a super time, rain or shine.
 On top of Helvelyn on a Tuesday in February a few years ago I met 30 retired Oldies.
 Not a youngster in sight.
 It is the reverse at weekends!
 It is the same in the National Parks.
 Hasn’t anyone noticed that!

 Or we are off somewhere.
-What would the weekday and the out of season tourism industry do without us Oldies?
-We are out and away as often as we can be!
-Museums, Stately homes, RSPB reserves, Tea shops, Coach tours, Cruises, Overseas sun……Fairs, Festivals, Markets….or just exploring.
+What would the weekday and the out of season tourism industry do without us?
+Museums, Stately homes, RSPB reserves, Tea shops, Coach tours, ….Fairs, Festivals, Markets….or just exploring.
 The prevailing mood is “Lets go while we can” and we do.

 We are becoming a large, politically significant group and a major and as yet unrecognised retail and tourism market.
 They haven’t realised it yet and need help to do so.